Sumiteshwark/docker_kubernetes_04_kubernets_basic/readme.txt

 -> kubectl delete deployment first-app
 -> Recheck no services, pods and deployments are there by command "kubectl get <name>" -> minikube stop and then minikube delete

+==>> In this lecture, we have used Imperatively Approach to run DEPLOYMENT and in next lecture we are going to run deployments by Declaratively Approach.